-Altix, NUMAlink, OpenMP, Performance Co-Pilot, SGI, the SGI logo, and SHMEM are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+Altix, ICE, NUMAlink, OpenMP, Performance Co-Pilot, SGI, the SGI logo, SHMEM, and UV are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

 Cray is a registered trademark of Cray, Inc. Dinkumware is a registered trademark of Dinkumware, Ltd. Intel, GuideView, Itanium, KAP/Pro Toolset, and VTune are trademarks or registered trademarks of Intel Corporation, in the United States and other countries.
-Java is a registered trademark of Sun Microsystems, Inc., in the United States and other countries.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Linux is a registered trademark of Linus Torvalds in several countries.
 Red Hat is a registered trademark of Red Hat, Inc. PostScript is a trademark of Adobe Systems Incorporated.
 TotalView and TotalView Technologies are registered trademarks and TVD is a trademark of Rogue Wave Software, Inc. Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.